Office of the

 On your vehicle registration, make sure your proper town code is included.
 Portland's town code is 113.

-Click on the link above to search the Tax Collector's database.
+Click on the button above to search the Tax Collector's database.
 Information can be searched by name, address or account numbers.

 If you feel that you have not received your tax bill, make sure to contact us!
 Failure to receive a tax bill will not protect you from being charged interest on delinquent payments (CT Statute Section 12-130).